Boac, Marinduque: History

 In 1942, Boac was occupied by Japanese troops.
 In 1945, the Battle of Marinduque began and the American-Philippine Commonwealth troops landed in Boac after the war was built of the general headquarters of the Philippine Commonwealth Army and Philippine Constabulary from 1945 to 1946 station in this municipality.

+The 1818 Spanish census, showed that Boac had 1,908 native families and 31 Spanish-Filipino families.

 The Provincial Government of Marinduque under Gov. Carmencita O. Reyes built a larger-than-life-size image of the Our Lady of Biglang Awa in cement and placed in the seashore in Balanacan Port to welcome travelers to the island.

 On May 10, 2008, the Diocese of Boac celebrated the 50th anniversary and the golden anniversary of the Canonical coronation of Mahal na Birhen ng Biglang-Awa (1958–2008).
 Cebu Archbishop-Cardinal Ricardo Vidal of Mogpog, Marinduque, officiated at the consecrated mass.

 Geography

 Boac is the third largest of the six municipalities of the province of Marinduque, after Santa Cruz and Torrijos.
 It borders all the municipalities of the province: Mogpog to the north, Santa Cruz to the Northeast, Torrijos to the East, Buenavista to the South and Gasan to the South Southwest.

 The municipality is generally hilly, rugged and mountainous in the south and eastern part with thin strips of flat and farm lands and long shoreline in the west.
 The longest and largest river, Boac River, which gets its source in the mountainous forest in the extreme southwest and spills off to the northern shore of Boac, divides the municipality into two geographical areas: north and south.